jirkapok/GasPlanner/doc/roadmap.md

     * Add SAC bellow the RMV text box
     * Add use as deco to MOD calculator
     * Add spacing to controls
-  * Dive info: Add total deco, if any
+  * Dive info: Add total deco, if any - sum of all stops where ceiling is not 0 m
   * Settings
     * Extend salinity by adding Brackish water (EN13319)
     * Add Problem solving duration (default 2 min)